Mutual Exclusion Doctrine - Explained

 As there are obvious tax exemptions associated with the mutual exclusion doctrine, the bond issuing authorities make adjustments in the price and yield in an according manner.
 Taxable equivalent yield is a strategy used by investors for ascertaining if its more beneficial to invest either in a tax-free bond or a non-taxable bond.
 For instance, a tax-free municipal bond offers 2.5% return as compared to the certificate of deposit (issued by a bank) with 3% per annum.
 As per the calculations, the investor will receive $250 as annual interest on its tax-free bond, and $300 on its certificate of deposit.
 However, the yield on CD will be reduced automatically if he/she falls in the 39.6% tax bracket.
 The yields will decrease to $181 post-tax, thereby, offering the municipal bonds a more effective taxable equivalent yield.

-References for Mutual Exclusion Doctrine
+Academic Research on Mutual Exclusion Doctrine